Baystate Health: Baystate Franklin Medical Center

-History
+History of Baystate Franklin Medical Center

 In 1894, Dr. William Pierce and Ellen Brown rented a house at 6 Main Street and opened a private medical practice.
 The following year, citizens of Franklin County agreed to open Franklin County Public Hospital (FCPH).
 With $16,000 in community fundraising, the new hospital opened on September 9, 1895.
 In 1910, the hospital had raised an additional $65,000 in donations, enough to build a much larger facility on High Street.
 Although FCPH struggled financially during the Great Depression, it managed to expand its facilities and recruit new medical specialists.
 The hospital expanded further after World War II, and became affiliated with Baystate Medical Center in 1981.
 To reflect this new affiliation, it was renamed Baystate Franklin Medical Center (BMFC) two years later.

+As of July 2025, Baystate Franklin Medical Center is one of several rural hospitals in New England listed as at risk of closure due to recent federal budget cuts made under the Trump Administration.

-Current facilities and operations
+Current facilities and operations of Baystate Franklin Medical Center

 Baystate Franklin Medical Center is a 90-bed hospital providing medical, surgical, obstetric, pediatric, psychiatric and behavioral health inpatient care, as well as outpatient services.
 With 900 employees, it is the only hospital in Franklin County and serves rural communities with appropriate specialized services.

-Baystate Mary Lane Outpatient Center
+Baystate Mary Lane Hospital

-Baystate Mary Lane Outpatient Center in Ware, Massachusetts, is a 31-bed, tax-exempt, not-for-profit hospital, providing medical, surgical, pediatric, obstetric, emergency, outpatient, and adult day care services.
-Founded in 1909 by the Ware Visiting Nurse Association, the hospital services communities in Western and Central Massachusetts.
-The hospital was renamed Baystate Mary Lane Hospital in 2006.

-In 2016, it was announced they will stop overnight care at the hospital.
-On June 3, 2021 Baystate Health permanently closed the emergency department.